hopsoft/composite_cache_store/README.md

 ## Why a composite cache?

-Layered caching allows you to stack multiple caches... with different scopes, lifetimes, and levels of reliability.
+Layered caching allows you to stack multiple caches with different scopes, lifetimes, and levels of reliability.
-This is a strategy that can yield several benefits.
+A technique that yields several benefits.

 - __Improved performance__
 - __Higher throughput__
 - __Reduced load__
 - __Enhanced capacity/scalability__

-Inner cache layer(s) should be closer to the app's executing code, _typically in-memory within the same process_.
+Inner cache layer(s) provide the fastest reads as they're close to the application, _typically in-memory within the same process_.
-They provide the fastest reads and the shortest entry lifetime.
-Outer layers will often be further away from the app's executing code, _typically a third-party service (Redis, Memcached, etc.) running on separate machine(s)._
-Outer layers are also typically shared by multiple processes, dynos, and servers.
+Outer layers are slower _(still fast)_ but are shared by multiple processes and servers.

 <img height="250" src="https://ik.imagekit.io/hopsoft/composite_cache_store_jnHZcjAuK.svg?updatedAt=1679445477496" />

-You can configure each layer with different expiration times, eviction policies, and storage mechanisms...
+You can configure each layer with different expiration times, eviction policies, and storage mechanisms.
-This puts you in control of balancing the trade-offs between performance and data freshness.
+You're in control of balancing the trade-offs between performance and data freshness.

 __Inner layers are supersonic while outer layers are speedy.__

-Consider this analogy.
-The difference between a cache hit on a local in-memory store versus a cache hit on a remote store is basically the equivalent of making a grocery run in a [Bugatti Chiron Super Sport 300+](https://www.bugatti.com/models/chiron-models/chiron-super-sport-300/) compared to making the same trip on a bicyle... but all cache layers will be much faster than the underlying operations.
+The difference between a cache hit on a local in-memory store versus a cache hit on a remote store is similar to making a grocery run in a
+[Bugatti Chiron Super Sport 300+](https://www.bugatti.com/models/chiron-models/chiron-super-sport-300/) compared to making the same trip on a bicyle, but all cache layers will be much faster than the underlying operations.
-For example, a complete cache miss _(that triggers database queries and view rendering)_ would be equivalent to making this trip while riding a sloth.
+For example, a complete cache miss _(that triggers database queries and view rendering)_ would be equivalent to making this trip riding a sloth.

 ## Eventual consistentency